 Thoracic vertebrae are intermediate in size between those of the cervical and lumbar regions and articulate with the ribs to form the posterior anchor of the rib cage.
-Twelve thoracic vertebrae are larger than cervical vertebrae and increase in size from above to downward, the upper vertebrae being much smaller than those in the lower part of the region.
+The twelve thoracic vertebrae are larger than the cervical vertebrae and increase in size from cranial to caudal, the upper vertebrae being much smaller than those in the lower part of the region.
 They have facet joints on the posterolateral sides of the bodies for articulation with the heads of the ribs.
 The tubercles of the ribs also articulates with the transverse processes of the vertebra.
 The 11th and 12th thoracic vertebrae have articulation area with the ribs on the transverse processes.
-Thoracic vertebrae have a long, directed obliquely downward spinous process.
+Thoracic vertebrae have a long spinous process that is directed obliquely downward.
+The bodies of the thoracic vertebrae resemble respectively those of the cervical and lumbar vertebrae at the ends of the thoracic region.
+They are heart-shaped in the middle of the thoracic region (4.5.8,10,12).